micahflee/hacks-leaks-and-revelations/chapter-6/homework-6-4.md

 You can see example files in the [aleph](./aleph/) folder.

+If you're using Windows, use a PowerShell terminal.

 ## Configure Aleph and Start the Containers

 In short, you'll need to: